rahul-kumar92568/mark59/README.md

 2. Building the dataHunter application.
     1. In Eclipse, Import Existing Maven Project, from C:\gitrepo\mark59.  dataHunter/pom.xml should be the pom you need to select.
     2. Before you do the Maven build, check your Maven settings.xml file is correct (only applies to a corporate site where a Maven 'proxy' such a Nexus may be in use).
     3. Maven build with goals: clean package
     4. To start the application in 'default' mode, follow the steps outlined in the file DataHunterStartFromMavenTarget.bat  (on the project root)

+## Mark59 Scripting Quickstart

+More detailed documentation to follow, however the basic idea can be seen using the dataHunterPVTest project.
+Windows is assumed, so you'll need to compensate for other systems:

+- The sample test uses DataHunter, so you need to install DataHunter locally (see 'DataHunter Quickstart' above).

+- Import dataHunterPVTest into Eclipse (as 'existing maven project')

+The 'mark59' sample script can be found at:

+    com.mark59.datahunter.pvtest.performanceScripts.DataHunterLifecyclePvtScript

+- Try to execute this script in Eclipse ('Run As - Java Application').
+Even if the setup is all good, it is possible you will get a failure due to a mismatch of the Selenium Chromedriver and the version of Chrome on your machine.
+If so, you can replace 'chromedriver.exe' in the project root with a compatible version (see http://chromedriver.chromium.org/downloads)

+To run in Jmeter:

+- Build the project using Maven goals 'clean package'.
+This will create a target jar of dataHunterPVTest.jar

+- (optional) Import and build project mark59-server-metrics.
+This will create a target jar of mark59-server-metrics.jar

+- Install a clean version of the current Jmeter release (5.1.1 at time of writing)

+- copy mark59.properties and chromedriver.exe from the project root into the Jmeter /bin directory

+- copy dataHunterPVTest.jar and (optional) mark59-server-metrics.jar into the Jmeter /lib/ext directory

+- start Jmeter, and open test plan in the dataHunterPVTest project at \test-plans\DataHunterSeleniumApiTestPlan.jmx.
+You will need to delete the ServerUtil_localhost Thread Group if you have not copied mark59-server-metrics.jar into lib/ext.

+- Run!
+You can see the progress in the View Results Tree listener.
+Note: don't get stressed if you see some DataHunterLifeCycle results go red (failure).
+The transaction 'DH-lifecycle-0299-sometimes-I-fail' has been deliberately set to randomly fail 25% of the time.

+- Report generation coming soon..